apache/submarine/docs/development/IntegrationTest.md

 > Following command will compile all files and run all files ending with "IT".

-**If your workbench server is not working on port 32777 ([mini-submarine](https://github.com/apache/submarine/tree/master/dev-support/mini-submarine) maps the workbench port 8000 to 32777), please first modify the port in WebDriverManager.java to the port where your workbench run.**
+**If your workbench server is not working on port 32777 ([mini-submarine](https://github.com/apache/submarine/tree/master/dev-support/mini-submarine) maps the workbench port 8000 to 32777), please first modify the port in WebDriverManager.java line 61  to the port where your workbench run.**

 For linux
 ```